 4. Exhibit quantitative understanding of a core sub-discipline of Earth & Planetary Sciences, such as: geology, geophysics, geochemistry, geobiology, oceanography, atmospheric science, or planetary science.

 5. Demonstrate disciplinary knowledge and skills in basic science, germane to Earth & Planetary Sciences, including, mathematics, physics, chemistry, and biology.

 The EPS minor is for science undergraduates interested in applying their major discipline to Earth’s environment through geology, geochemistry, ecology, geo-biology, oceanography, and atmospheric science.
 Students are expected to have at least 16 credits in (N), (Q), or (E) courses.
 Students will take 12 credits in the department, at least six of which are at the 300-level.

 Learning Goals for a Bachelor's degree in Earth & Planetary Sciences (minors):

 Two of Items 1(a)-(1e) above and Items 2 and 3 above.

 The GECS major and minor are interdepartmental programs introducing students to the science of the Earth and its living and nonliving systems as well as how humans interact with Earth and its natural systems and how humans can use powerful tools, such as policy and communication to harm or help those systems.
 The goals are to advance awareness of the magnitude and consequences of these issues and to train the next generation of problem-solvers who will address the effects of global environmental change.

 Students' backgrounds are typically specialized within traditional disciplines; a primary purpose of this major is to develop the ability of students to venture beyond the confines of those disciplines.
 Students will be exposed to theory, research, and the practical applications of both throughout their coursework.

-Undergraduate Internships & Research Opportunities
+Undergraduate Internships, Research Opportunities and Student Groups

 Style DIV, please skip.